alexthrelkeld/alexthrelkeld.github.io/docs/index.markdown

 ---
 <br>

-I co-moderated the Mathematicsl Roundtable at the 2025 Special Libraries Association Conference in Pittsburgh, Pennsylvania.
+I co-moderated the Mathematics Roundtable at the 2025 Special Libraries Association Conference in Pittsburgh, Pennsylvania.
 And, I have also attend to the following conferences as a librarian:

 - Joint Mathematics Meeting; Seattle, Washington (2025)
 - Special Libraries Association Conference; Kingston, Rhode Island (2024)